Skip to main content

 3. Limit traversal depth: Set reasonable max_depth to avoid runaway queries

-4. Use cascade delete carefully: It removes all connected edges
+4. Use cascade delete carefully: In Rust, delete_node(id, true) removes all connected edges

-5. Filter early: Use edge_types and node_types in traversals to reduce work
+5. Filter early: In Rust traversals, use edge_types and node_types to reduce work

 See Also